Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

-- Keeping scars out of direct sunlight, as this will increase the colour difference between skin and scars.
-If this is unavoidable, patients should wear a high factor suncream.
+- Keeping scars out of direct sunlight decrease the chance of colour difference between skin and scars.
+If this is unavoidable, patients should wear a high factor sun cream.

-As some people require multiple “top-up” sessions after their first procedure, it may take a while to see the full results from surgery.
+As some patients require multiple “top-up” sessions after their first procedure, it may take a while to see the full results from surgery.
 After each session, patients may find that their breasts feel over-enlarged and heavy for the first 24 to 48 hours.
-This is due to swelling and wearing the post-operative bra can help to reduce this.
+This is due to swelling, and wearing the post-operative bra can help to reduce this.

 Furthermore, patients may find that their breasts feel tender and swollen for several weeks after surgery.
 This can take several months to fully resolve.
-During this time patients may also find that the nipples feel numb or overly-sensitive and the breasts may appear tight, too high or unnaturally round.
-This is all part of the recovery after surgery and will settle in a couple of months.
+During this time, patients may also find that the nipples feel numb or overly sensitive, and the breasts may appear tight, too high or unnaturally round.
+This is all part of the recovery after surgery and will settle in a few months.

-After 4 to 6 weeks, the body should have healed enough to see the full permanent results of the breast enlargement and feel well in your new self.
+After four to six weeks, the body should have healed enough to see the full permanent results of the breast enlargement and feel well in your new self.
 However, especially with the potential of multiple sessions, it may take up to 12 months for everything to completely get back to normal.

 Strictly following the surgeon’s breast enlargement fat transfer aftercare advice can help you achieve the best results from the procedure.